Italian fashion, sport and film stars join ordinary mourners to pay last respects to Giorgio Armani

 Other prominent mourners included Italian film directors Giuseppe Tornatore and Gabriele Salvatores, the president of the Italian Olympic Committee, Giovanni Malagò, and Italian fashion chamber president Carlo Capasa with his brother, Costume National designer Ennio Capasa.

-The scent of incense filled the theater where Armani's casket was positioned amid rows of candles in paper bags that cast a shimmering light while piano music by Italian composer Ludovico Einaudi played softly in the background.
+The scent of incense filled the theater where Armani's casket was positioned amid rows of candle-lit paper lanterns that cast a shimmering light while piano music by Italian composer Ludovico Einaudi played softly in the background.
 The closed coffin was adorned with a bouquet of long-stem white roses, and flanked by carabinieri honor guards in ceremonial dress.

 Milan Mayor Giuseppe Sala was among the first to arrive, offering condolences to Leo Dell’Orco, Armani’s longtime collaborator and the head of menswear, who stood near the coffin.